simoniz0r/yadshot/README.md

                     Syntax may be specified with '--syntax' or '-s'.
 Ex:
                     'cat ./somefile.sh | yadshot -p -s sh'

+--file, -f          Open file chooser to upload a file to teknik.io

 --color, -C         Open color picker.
 Color will be copied to clipboard if 'Ok' is pressed.

 --tray, -t          Open a system tray app for quick access to yadshot.